-When you buy a paddle, you are probably going to be using it for years to come.
-That is why it is so important that you buy a paddle that fits you and your canoeing style.
+When you buy a paddle, you are going to be using it for years to come.
+It is important that you buy a paddle that fits you and your canoeing style.

 Scenario One: You have a canoe, are on the water, and are trying to figure out what length of paddle to buy.

 This measurement is the length that the shaft of the paddle should be.
 Not the overall length, just from the grip to the throat of the paddle; where the blade meets the shaft.

 Scenario Two: You are in a store with paddles, but there is no canoe or water.

 All you have to do is kneel with your bum about six inches off the ground (like you were sitting in your canoe), and hold the paddle upside down, with the handle touching the floor.

 The throat of the paddle (where the blade and shaft meet) should be between your nose and chin.
 Have a friend look for you if you have a hard time telling where the throat of the paddle lines up on your face.